RobbieW69/7DTD-Mods-A21/README.md

 ```xml
 steamapps\common\7 Days To Die\Mods\RobbieWs Vanilla Mods
 ```
+## Updated (04-13-2022)
+This is a combination of many mods I've found/made over the last 5 years, I just wanted to share it with everyone, these are all server side XML mods, meaning only the host/server needs to have them.

 ## Updates
 This section is for people who have read this multiple times and wants the new stuff presented first.
 +Fixed Vehicle Mod slots not showing.